 - Headroom: There must be adequate headroom to provide all necessary clearances

 Summarizing, a stair lift requires the individual to transfer onto the stair lift.
 If the person with the mobility issue requires a lift for a transfer, or has great difficulty transferring, then you may require a vertical lift, or a ramp.
 A vertical lift moves the person while they are in their wheelchair, and does not require a transfer.
 A good description of the differences in the equipment is available at this link.

 Would you like to learn more about the differences between straight, curved and platform lifts?
-Contact the lift experts at Stair Lifts Atlanta, LLC by telephone at 770.880.3405 or via the Contact Form to arrange a home visit; and for cost-effective pricing and general information about lift availability and installation.
+Contact the lift experts at Stair Lifts Atlanta, LLC by telephone at (770) 880-3405 or by sending an email using the contact form to the right.
+We can arrange a free home assessment and discuss cost-effective pricing and general information about lift availability and installation.

 Do you need other home accessibility options such as roll-in showers, walk-in tubs or roll-under sinks?
-Contact us today for more information at 770.880.3405, or submit your information in the contact form below, and we will call you.
+Contact us today for more information at (770) 880-3405, or submit your information in the contact form to the right, and we will call you.